gpter-ai/gpter-ai/README.md

 - Try to be reasonably fast.
 If we see an issue is taken but no progress was made for a while - we might remove the WIP label and/or do it ourselves.

 - Submitting an issue, design suggestion or an advice is also a contribution!

+The _process_ for a contribution is pretty standard:

+1. Create your own fork of gpter-ai repo.
+2. Make changes in your fork.
+3. Submit a Pull Request to _gpter-ai/gpter-ai_ from the branch with your changes in the forked repo.
+4. Wait for one of the collaborators to review and either merge your change or leave comments.